Configure Pipelines as Code with YAML

 Note: If this is the first time you are starting Cloud Shell and you are presented with the You have no storage mounted message, select the subscription you are using in this lab, and select Create storage.

-Note: for a list of regions and their alias, run the following command from the Azure Cloud Shell - Bash:
+Note: For a list of regions and their alias, run the following command from the Azure Cloud Shell - Bash:

 az account list-locations -o table